Why We Converted to RV Lithium Batteries

-When we bought our new 2019 Newmar Canyon Star, the issue of lithium batteries came up, but all I knew about lithium batteries was that you couldn’t just pull out the lead-acid batteries and insert the new lithium batteries, without potentially causing some serious damage to your electrical system.
+When we bought our new 2019 Newmar Canyon Star, the issue of lithium batteries came up.
+But all I knew about lithium batteries was that you couldn’t just pull out the lead-acid batteries and insert the new lithium batteries.
+If you tried, you could damage your electrical system.

 That was enough information for me to avoid making this change.
-I didn’t understand these new battery systems and I remembered the stories of people’s pockets catching on fire from the lithium batteries in their phones, and that was enough to scare me away.
+I didn’t understand these new battery systems.
+And I remembered the stories of people’s pockets catching on fire from the lithium batteries in their phones.
+That was enough to scare me away.

 At least that was before I started to do the research for this article.
 Now, I know that lithium batteries will be my choice when it’s time to replace the batteries I currently have in this coach and the following article is an overview of why I came to this conclusion.

 First, let’s address the elephant in the room.
 The first thing (and maybe the only thing) you will hear about RV lithium batteries is that they are expensive.
 YES, they are!
 By comparison to traditional batteries, they are very expensive.
 So, you may ask why would anyone purposely choose lithium batteries?